schoeberl/librelane/docs/source/contributors/classes.md

 ### Public

-All properties that do not fall into the aforementioned categories are public, i.e., they can be used in any context importing OpenLane.
+All properties that do not fall into the aforementioned categories are public, i.e., they can be used in any context importing LibreLane.

-Public methods are part of the OpenLane API and they are guaranteed to be functional within the same major version.
+Public methods are part of the LibreLane API and they are guaranteed to be functional within the same major version.

 ### Protected